7 Mistakes Ruining Your ADHD Notion Setup

 Here’s the uncomfortable truth: most ADHD Notion setups aren’t productivity tools.
 They’re elaborate procrastination projects disguised as “organization.”
 You spend six hours choosing the perfect custom icons and lo-fi widgets, only to realize you still haven’t sent that invoice.
 We’ve all been there.
 Don’t look at me like that.

 If your Notion dashboard is starting to feel like a chore instead of a cockpit, you’re probably making one of these seven mistakes.
-Here’s how to stop the madness and actually get some work done.
+Here’s how to fix your ADHD Notion setup without burning the whole thing down and starting over.
+Again.
+(We see you.)

 You’ve seen the TikToks.
 The beige-on-beige dashboards with minimalist line art and 14 different progress bars.
 It looks like a spa for your data.
 And it is absolutely, completely useless for getting anything done.

-You’re prioritizing how it looks over how it works.
+Prioritizing how it looks over how it works.
 For an ADHD brain, too much “pretty” can be overstimulating.
-If you have to scroll past three aesthetic quotes and a weather widget just to find your to-do list, your setup is officially a barrier.
+If you have to scroll past three aesthetic quotes and a weather widget just to find your to-do list, your ADHD Notion setup is officially a barrier, not a tool.

 Go “fugly” first.
 Build for function.
 If a database needs to be a boring table to be readable, make it a boring table.
 Use high-contrast colors and clear headers.
 You can add the cute icons after the system actually saves you time.
 (You won’t, though.
 You’ll be too busy actually working.)